-NCLF Newsletter Editor picks 12 Leading Stories from 2013
+NCLF Newsletter Editor Picks 12 Leading Stories From 2013 No.9

 On Racial Justice Sunday 2013, churches, schools, groups and individuals are invited to mark the day by mobilising together in prayer, work and action to raise awareness of the 50th Anniversary of the ‘I have a Dream’ speech by Dr MartinLuther King and to ask 50 years on, where are we now?